open/close all folders

 - Officer Carl Bentley (David Alan Grier)'s brand new police car in Jumanji gets increasingly damaged until it is finally swallowed whole by a Man-Eating Plant.

 "FINE!
 TAKE IT!"

-The Dude's car in The Big Lebowski, a 1973 Ford Torino, is already showing its age at the beginning of the film.
-Over the course of events that follow, the car has its taillights shot out by Walter's wayward Uzi fire, crashes into a telephone pole, is stolen and taken for a joyride by a local youth and used as a temporary home (and bathroom) by some vagrants after it is abandoned, has all of its windows broken by the irate owner of a car which Walter was smashing due to a misunderstanding over the car theft, and is finally torched by the Nihilists who claim to have kidnapped the title character's young wife.
+- The Dude's car in The Big Lebowski, a 1973 Ford Torino, is already showing its age at the beginning of the film.
+Over the course of events that follow, the car has its taillights shot out by Walter's wayward Uzi fire, crashes into a telephone pole, is stolen and taken for a joyride by a local youth and used as a temporary home (and bathroom) by some vagrants after it is abandoned, crashes into a dumpster, has all of its windows broken by the irate owner of a car which Walter was smashing due to a misunderstanding over the car theft, and is finally torched by the Nihilists who claimed to have kidnapped the title character's young wife.

 Dude: Well, they finally did it.
 They killed my fucking car.

-Vincent's Malibu in Pulp Fiction.
+- Pulp Fiction.
+Vincent's Malibu.
 Possibly the one thing he's proudest of in all the world, and "some dickless piece of shit" ( heavily implied to be Butch) goes and keys it.
-Then, when Mia overdoses and Vincent rushes her to Lance (to whom he was complaining about the keying earlier), he ends his trip by crashing it into Lance's house (at this point, his car's condition is no longer his main concern anyway).
+Then, when Mia overdoses and Vincent rushes her to Lance (to whom he was complaining about the keying earlier), he ends his trip by crashing it into Lance's house (by then his car's condition is the last of his concerns anyway).

 Winston: I get my car back any different than I gave it, Monster Joe's gonna be disposin' of two bodies.

 - Later, Winston Wolfe trusts him with his Acura, to which he's similarly attached.
 In this case however (and thankfully for Vincent), he doesn't give Wolfe a reason to follow through with his threats: